Best for Forgetful Seniors

 Seniors Looking to Avoid Costly One-Time Fees

 QMedic does not charge any one-time startup fees.
-There are no hidden activation, device, or installation fees, and shipping is included for all customers, even those who choose the monthly payment plan.
-Additionally, QMedic offers several extra features that go beyond emergency monitoring free of cost for users.
-The only thing QMedic customers are ever charged for is their monthly monitoring service, keeping things simple and affordable.
+There are no hidden activation, device, or installation fees.
+And, shipping is included for all customers, even those who choose the monthly payment plan.
+QMedic also offers several extra features, such as activity and compliance monitoring, free of cost for users.
+QMedic only charges customers for monthly monitoring service, keeping things simple and affordable.